World Endometriosis Organisations (WEO)

 WEO is a professional organisation with the potential to encourage greater emphasis on collaboration, improve relationships with all stakeholders, share expertise to advance skills and knowledge, contribute to the research, and identify new and innovative opportunities to enhance more connectivity and positive contributions to the cause.

-Deborah Bush initiated the idea and heads the organisation.
-The Steering Committee is to be announced.
-WEO is affiliated to the World Endometriosis Society (WES).
+Deborah Bush initiated the idea and heads the organisation, which is affiliated to the World Endometriosis Society (WES).

 WEO purpose